nih-fmrif/HCP_CCA_Analysis-1/README.md

             _NOTE: There is a script included in this repo to accompish this, see "get_matrices.sh"_

-   - after generating the CSV files with 200x200 node edge weight data, a python script was used to generate a text file (called NET.txt) containing the 460x199000 matrix, to be fed into CCA as in Smith et al.
+   - after generating the CSV files with 200x200 node edge weight data, a python script was used to generate a CSV text file (called 'NET.txt') containing the 460x199000 matrix, to be fed into CCA as in Smith et al.

 2. The subject-measure matrix was created using the rfMRI and quarter/release data on the [HCP-CCA site](https://www.fmrib.ox.ac.uk/datasets/HCP-CCA/), the restricted and behavioral (unrestricted) datasets from HCP, and the list of subjectIDs and subject measures provided on that site
-   - The resulting matrix was 460x478 (460 subjects, 478 subject measures as listed in the column_headers.txt file on the HCP-CCA site)
+   - The resulting matrix was 460x478 (460 subjects, 478 subject measures as listed in the column_headers.txt file on the HCP-CCA site) and outputted to a CSV text file ('vars.txt')
+3. The analysis was re-run using the provided hcp_cca.m [code](https://www.fmrib.ox.ac.uk/datasets/HCP-CCA/hcp_cca.m)
+   - the following data was used:
+      - the NET.txt file
+      - the vars.txt file
+      - the unrestricted data currently available from the HCP 1200 release (it contains info on 1207 subjects)
+      - the restricted data currently available from the HCP 1200 release (contains info on 1207 subjects)
+      - the varsQconf file provided on the [HCP-CCA site](https://www.fmrib.ox.ac.uk/datasets/HCP-CCA/)
+      - the rfMRI_motion.txt file provided on [HCP-CCA site](https://www.fmrib.ox.ac.uk/datasets/HCP-CCA/)
+      - the quarter/release data provided on [HCP-CCA site](https://www.fmrib.ox.ac.uk/datasets/HCP-CCA/)

+   - the analysis ran successfully, resulting in the following plot of the subject measure CCA weights vs. connectome CCA weights: